 If you need a roof for that big family bash that includes your second cousins, then best opt for Pinotage House, a big old farm house with annex and large garden kitted out with jungle gym, kiddies slide and swings.
 Sleeping a grand total of 16, the main house is air conditioned and comprises five bedrooms (two ensuite) sleeping 10 in total, a living room with built-in braai and an equipped kitchen.
-As with Aloe Cottage and Fossil Hills Cottage, Pinotage sports an outdoor hot tub.
+As with Aloe Cottage and Stone Cottage, Pinotage sports an outdoor hot tub.
 Adjacent to this is the annex, sleeping an additional six in a double bedroom and two twin bedrooms.
 (Pinotage House is pet friendly)

 Nearby activities?
 Plenty.
 Dust off your favourite Indiana Jones hat and go fossil-hunting in the surrounding hills.
 Explore miles of farm tracks on bike or foot.
 Go rowing, go fishing, go swimming in the dam.
 Do a spot of wine-tasting.
 Amble around pretty McGregor, refueling on caffeine as you go.